-Conceived to improve performance throughout the company, the assessment system has a medium-to-long-term perspective, and is thus one of the key processes for managing and developing people, identifying succession plans, and retaining the best talent in the Company.
+Conceived to improve business performance, the assessment system has a medium to long-term perspective, and is thus one of the key processes for managing and developing people, identifying succession plans, and retaining the best talent within the Company.
+As such, it is the basis of the salary review process.